LearnerShape/lsgraph/README.md

 `jupyter notebook`

 This will open a web browser window with the notebooks available.
 If using jupyter for the first time this [tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) may be useful.

-## Loading courses and scoring

-Courses are collected from providers and scored against skills using a command line interface.

-A sample configuration file is included at cli/config.json for the test organisation created in the notebooks above.
-A crawler for [Pluralsight](https://www.pluralsight.com/) is also included.

-The program is structured to facilitate easily creating crawlers for other services.
-Common functionality is encapsulated into generic crawler classes.
-When creating a new crawler they inherit from the generic classes.
-See `cli/plugins/crawlers/pluralsight.py` for an example.

-To crawl all providers for the test organisation created in the notebooks:

-`python ls.py --config=cli/config.json --env=testing crawl --organisation Test`

-The above command can be run from the host or the docker container.
-The following commands connect to the database and if using the testing environment must be run from within the docker container.
-Instead, the testing-host environment is used enabling the commands to be run from the host.

-The courses can be scored against the skill graph:

-`python ls.py --config=cli/config.json --env=testing-host classify --organisation Test --model=simple`

-As with crawlers, new models can also be easily created.
-The simple model used above can be seen at `cli/plugins/models/simple.py`.

-Next, courses and scores can be loaded into the database:

-`python ls.py --config=cli/config.json --env=testing-host load --organisation=Test --courses --model=simple`

-A vector representation for each skill is used during job recommendation.
-The packages required must first be installed by running:

-`pip install -r requirements-model.txt`

-The vector embeddings can then be generated with:

-`python ls.py --config=cli/config.json --env=testing-host embed --organisation=Test`

 # Contributing